-- j) changes to valuation methodologies, types and location of collateral held and analysis relating to any current or expected changes in collateral values; - k) findings from valuer reviews or other hindsight reviews undertaken by the ADI; - l) reporting against key metrics to measure collections performance; - m) tracking of loans insured by LMI providers, including claims made and adverse findings by such providers; - n) provisioning trends and write-offs; - o) internal and external audit findings and tracking of unresolved issues and closure; - p) issues of contention with third-parties including service providers, valuation firms, etc; and - q) risk drivers and other components that form part of scorecard or models used for loan origination as well as risk indicators for new lending.
+- 16. A robust management information system would be able to provide good quality information on residential mortgage lending risks.
+This would typically include: - a) the composition and quality of the residential mortgage lending portfolio, e.g. by type of customer (first home buyer, owner-occupied, investment etc), product line, distribution channel, loan vintage, geographic concentration, LVR bands at origination, loans on the watch list and impaired; - b) portfolio performance reporting, including trend analysis, peer comparisons where possible, other risk-adjusted profitability and economic capital measures and results from stress tests; - c) compliance against risk limits and trigger levels at which action is required; - d) reports on broker relationships and performance; - e) exception reporting including overrides, key drivers for overrides and delinquency performance for loans approved by override; - f) reports on loan breaches and other issues arising from annual reviews; - g) prepayment rates and mortgage prepayment buffers; - h) serviceability buffers including trends, performance, recent changes to buffers and adjustments and rationale for changes; - missed payments, hardship concessions and restructurings, cure rates and 30-, 60- and 90days arrears levels across, for example, different segments of the portfolio, loan vintage, geographic region, borrower type, distribution channel and product type; - j) changes to valuation methodologies, types and location of collateral held and analysis relating to any current or expected changes in collateral values; - k) findings from valuer reviews or other hindsight reviews undertaken by the ADI; - I) reporting against key metrics to measure collections performance; - m) tracking of loans insured by LMI providers, including claims made and adverse findings by such providers; - n) provisioning trends and write-offs; - o) internal and external audit findings and tracking of unresolved issues and closure; - p) issues of contention with third-parties including service providers, valuation firms, etc; and - q) risk drivers and other components that form part of scorecard or models used for loan origination as well as risk indicators for new lending.